 The Ztella can be partnered with a smartphone or computer.
 If you want to listen to MQA tracks on an Android device you'll need to download the additional USB Audio Player Pro app, but if you're using an iPhone you're good to go from the off (provided you've bought the version from Zorloo.com with a Lightning adapter).

 The built-in headphone amp can analyse whatever you feed into it and optimise its sound to match, without losing access to all the in-line controls and the mic on your wired headphones.

-When it comes to sound, partnered the Ztella with a pair of neutral-sounding or mellow headphones you'll be rewarded with a clean, confident sound with tons of detail.
+When it comes to sound, partner the Ztella with a pair of neutral-sounding or mellow headphones and you'll be rewarded with a clean, confident sound with tons of detail.
 A brilliant-sounding headphone amp for those who want extreme portability at an affordable price.

 This portable DAC/headphone amp resembles a hip flask and delivers a hit of high-quality sound on the move.
 The most compact option in iFi's range, it's essentially the guts of the British brand's excellent desktop-based Zen DAC squeezed into a smaller, battery-powered form.

 The aluminium case feels rock solid and is accented by a nicely-damped metal volume control.
 As for audio quality, the hip-dac serves up the typical easy-going, refined iFi sound and we particularly praised its "undemanding nature, partnered with expressive dynamics and pleasing rhythmic precision."

 In short, the iFi hip-dac is a superb buy – but it's up against a strong field.
 The likes of Zorloo’s Ztella set high standards at around this price mark, while the Cyrus soundKey remains hard to beat.
 Still, if you're looking for a high-quality portable headphone amp, this well-designed DAC/headphone amp deserves to be a front-runner.